 Staying Cool Indoors during an Air Quality Advisory

-Please note that when there is an air quality advisory in your area, officials may recommend that you keep your windows closed with the air conditioner on (if you have one), or they may advise you to keep your windows closed with the air conditioner off.
+When there is an air quality advisory in your area, officials may recommend that you keep your windows closed with the air conditioner on (if you have one).
+Or, they may tell you to keep your windows closed with the air conditioner off.
 When your windows are closed and the air conditioner is off (or you don’t have one), you will need to take special care to stay cool.
 Make sure to stay up to date on the specific recommendations for your area.
 Visit BC Air Quality - Advisories for current information.
 For more information on how to stay cool indoors, see our Beat the Heat Health Feature.

 Dealing with Stress and Trauma